-The Career Development Center, located on the lower level of (LARTS) Liberal Arts Building, offers a full range of career services such as resume writing, job search, interview skills, use of the career library, and assessment of career potentials, to name a few.
+The Career Development Center, located on the lower level of the Liberal Arts (LARTS) Building, offers a full range of career services, such as help with resume writing, job searching, interview skills, and more.
 For more information, please visit http://www.umassd.edu/cdc/.

 What do I do if I applied to day school Admissions by mistake?

-- If you have already paid your day school application fee, please contact Jennifer Ferreira at 508-910-9063 to initiate the process requesting approval to possibly waive your PCE degree application fee, as a courtesy.
+- If you have already paid your day school application fee, please contact Jennifer Ferreira at 508-910-9063 to request that, as a courtesy, your PCE degree application fee be waived.

-- Set up an appointment as soon as possible to meet with a PCE advisor, to begin taking courses towards your PCE degree program.
+- Set up an appointment as soon as possible to meet with a PCE advisor, who will help you to begin taking courses towards your PCE degree program.